bettertogethersoftware/Better-Together-Software/README.md

 ## Overview

-Tired of switching between 10 AI tabs? **Better Together** is a Windows desktop app that lets you chat with ChatGPT, Claude, and other AIs side-by-side in one window, eliminating tab madness.
+Tired of switching between 10 AI tabs? **Better Together Software** is a Windows desktop app that lets you chat with ChatGPT, Claude, and other AIs side-by-side in one window, eliminating tab madness.

 ## Key Features